olivergg/scalajs-ionic-starttabs/README.md

-ristorante-watcher
+scalajs-ionic-starttabs
 ==================

-An experimental mobile application written in Scala JS with the Ionic framework.
+An experimental mobile application written in scala-js and using the ionic framework.
+This application is the same one as the one created with : ```ionic start XXXXXXX tabs```